How to use these EPA 608 study guides

 All four sections combined.
 Core, Type I, Type II, and Type III in one exam.

-Cheat Sheet
+Cheat sheet

-One-page reference: dates, thresholds, refrigerant classes, key numbers.
+One page reference: dates, thresholds, refrigerant classes, key numbers.